kubefirst/workshops/README.md

 gh pr create --assignee @me --title "$(git log --format=%s -n 1)" --body "$(git log --format=%b -n 1)"
 ```

 If not, open the branch in your browser, and create the pull request from the GitHub web UI.

 Attention, do not merge directly into `main`, we will use Terraform & Atlantis to apply the changes.
+You could also use Terraform CLI to apply the changes, but we will explain why we prefer to use Atlantis.

 ## Add a New User